Garr-R/rtd-tutorial/docs/source/index.rst

 Welcome to Garrett's documentation testing!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Testing new documentation website for MakerGear

 .. note::

-   This project is under active development.
+   This wiki is under active development.

 Contents
 --------